teverett/musicbrainztagger/README.md

 Invocation
 -----

-musicbrainztagger takes three command line arguments
+musicbrainztagger takes these command line arguments

 * --inputdir.
 The input location of the mp3 files
 * --outputdir.
 The output location
 * --fpcalc.
 The location of the fpcalc application
+* -- delete.
+Delete the input files after processing them

 For example: